Ummu6/system_engineering-devops/README.md

 # 0x00.
 Shell, Basics
 This project is part of the **ALX Software Engineering** program.
-It introduces the basics of working with the Unix shell and simple shell scripting.
+It introduces the basics of working with the Unix shell and simple shell scripting